brantburnett/btburnett.com/_posts/2023-12-12-new-generics.md

 This is where static virtual interface members come in.
 With static virtual interface members, we can define a static method on an interface that can be called from within the generic code.
 And, in many ways, a constructor is really a special kind of static method.
-The differences between a constructor versus a static method that returns a new instance of `T` are minor.
+The differences between a constructor versus a static factory method that returns a new instance of `T` are minor.
 So, let's see how we can use static virtual interface members to solve our problem.

 ```csharp